Thank you to everyone who attended a Summer University 2023

 Theme: Art and Identity

-This years theme is Art and Identity, questioning how identity can be examined, interpreted and explained through art.
+In 2023, the theme for Summer University online was Art and Identity, questioning how identity can be examined, interpreted and explained through art.

 Summer University – Art and London (in-person)